TheArjunAgarwal/sem3-notes/agth.typ

 #remark[
   The socially maximal matching is NP complete to find via a reduction from Quadratic Programming.

-  However, Quadratic programming is solvable by Quantumn Computers in poly-time; hence, we can solve socially maximal matching on a Quantumn computer.
-It's implemtation (named MIT-Qute, to be prononunced Meet Cute) in Quiskit came in second at MIT's Quantumn Hackethon.
+  However, Quadratic programming is solvable by Quantum Computers in poly-time; hence, we can solve socially maximal matching on a Quantum computer.
+It's implementation (named MIT-Qute, to be pronounced Meet Cute) in Quiskit came in second at MIT's Quantum Hackethon.
 You can see it #link("https://www.eecs.mit.edu/at-the-mit-quantum-hackathon-a-community-tackles-quantum-computing-challenges/")[here].
 ]
 #remark[
-  This genralizes to Stable Roomates problem.
+  This generalizes to Stable Roommates problem.
 An $O(n^2)$ algorithm for it exists and was given by Robert Irving.
 I had implemented it in Haskell (in $O(n^2 log(n))$ to prevent use of Hash maps.
 With hash maps, it is $O(n^2)$) and the code can be found
 ]

 For more data in this regard, check out Grusfield and Irving's "Stable Matching: Structure and Algorithms".